succinctlabs/op-succinct/book/advanced/proposer.md

 # Proposer

 The `op-succinct` service consists of two containers:
-- `op-succinct-server`: Receives proof requests from the `op-succinct-proposer`, generates the witness for the proof, and submits the proof to the Succinct Prover Network.
+- [`op-succinct/succinct-proposer`](https://ghcr.io/succinctlabs/op-succinct/succinct-proposer): Receives proof requests from the `op-succinct/op-proposer`, generates the witness for the proof, and submits the proof to the Succinct Prover Network.
 Handles the communication with the [Succinct's Prover Network](https://docs.succinct.xyz/docs/generating-proofs/prover-network) to fetch the proof status and completed proof data.
-- `op-succinct-proposer`: Monitors L1 state to determine when to request a proof.
-Sends proof requests to the `op-succinct-server`.
+- [`op-succinct/op-proposer`](https://ghcr.io/succinctlabs/op-succinct/op-proposer): Monitors L1 state to determine when to request a proof.
+Sends proof requests to the `op-succinct/succinct-proposer`.
 Once proofs have been generated for a sufficiently large range, aggregates range proofs into an aggregation proof.
 Submits the aggregation proof to the `OPSuccinctL2OutputOracle` contract which includes the L2 state outputs.

 We've packaged the `op-succinct` service in a docker compose file to make it easier to run.